Hive2Hive/Hive2Hive/README.md

 # ![Hive2Hive logo](http://hive2hive.com/wp-content/uploads/2014/04/Hive2Hive_Icon-e1398611873118.png) Hive2Hive

 [Hive2Hive](http://www.hive2hive.org) is an open-source library, written in Java, for secure, distributed, P2P-based file synchronization and sharing.
-It is built on top of [TomP2P](https://github.com/tomp2p/TomP2P), which is an advanced, high-performance DHT for multi-key-value pairs.
+It is built on top of [TomP2P](https://github.com/tomp2p/TomP2P), an advanced, high-performance DHT for multi-key-value pairs.
 The Hive2Hive project is licensed under the [MIT License](http://opensource.org/licenses/MIT) and any contribution is welcome.

+**Problems of common sync and sharing services**

 Although many well-known synchronization and sharing services exist, most of them base on centralized client-server approaches and thus store all user data in large external data centers.
 Regrettably, such private data is often not encrypted and just stored as clear text.
-This revokes the user’s control over their data as they cannot check who else might have access to it.
+This revokes the user’s control over her data because she cannot check who else might have access to it.
 In addition, such centralized systems suffer from the single-point-of-failure property and hence are vulnerable to targeted attacks.
-Furthermore, users are bound to these services’ respective pricing and terms of service.
+Furthermore, users are bound to such services’ respective pricing and terms of service.

+**Hive2Hive is the solution!**

-**The Hive2Hive library addresses these issues by providing a free, distributed solution that focuses on maximum security and privacy of both users and data.
-It supports the whole feature set known from similar centralized approaches, such as Dropbox or Google Drive, all packed in a clean API.**
+The Hive2Hive library addresses these issues by providing a *free* and *open-sourced*, *distributed* solution that focuses on maximum *security* and *privacy* of both users and data.
+It supports the whole feature set known from similar centralized approaches, such as Dropbox, OneDrive or Google Drive, all packed in a *clean, simple API*.

 ### Table of Contents